Share Food Hub on FacebookShare Food Hub on TwitterShare Food Hub on LinkedinEmail Food Hub link

 By streamlining the distribution process, the food hub can ensure efficient delivery of fresh, locally sourced food to various outlets, including healthcare facilities, schools, restaurants, retail stores and more.

-To date, we have undertaken surveys of consumers and local food markets to better understand local food consumption patterns.
+This project explored the best way to set up a space where food can be shared and sold, making sure it works well for both the community and local farmers.
+As part of this project, we undertook surveys of consumers and local food markets to better understand local food consumption patterns.
 In addition, the local agriculture community has also been surveyed to help identify the local food supply capacity and to highlight supply gaps.
 You can read the What We Heard Report here.
-This survey information will be available as background reports for the project to assess the feasibility of establishing a Food Hub in the District.

 By streamlining the distribution process, the food hub can ensure efficient delivery of fresh, locally sourced food to various outlets, including healthcare facilities, schools, restaurants, retail stores and more.

-To date, we have undertaken surveys of consumers and local food markets to better understand local food consumption patterns.
+This project explored the best way to set up a space where food can be shared and sold, making sure it works well for both the community and local farmers.
+As part of this project, we undertook surveys of consumers and local food markets to better understand local food consumption patterns.
 In addition, the local agriculture community has also been surveyed to help identify the local food supply capacity and to highlight supply gaps.
 You can read the What We Heard Report here.
-This survey information will be available as background reports for the project to assess the feasibility of establishing a Food Hub in the District.